simoonoravec/FileStash/README.md

-> This application is in early stage of development, there might be security issues and some features might not be working
+> This application is in early stage of development, there may be some security issues and some features might not be working!

 > TODO:
 > - Redesign frontend